a3mc/Casper-Metrics/docs/milestones_remarks/Milestone_5_details.md

 ### Milestone Review Details

-1)Added an interface for displaying delegators rewards by the request from a large private investor.
+1) Added an interface for displaying delegators rewards by the request from a large private investor.
    Can be observed here: https://caspermetrics.io/accounting

 2) Shaped the API endpoints as per multiple requests.
 Increased limits and adjusted some endpoints to get switch blocks easily as requested by a community member.